-Diagram 1 show one of the many researches showing that most actively managed fund cannot beat the market index.
+Diagram 1 show one of the many pieces of research showing that most actively managed fund cannot beat the market index.
 5 years later when 800 US fund managers ranked in order of their performance, they show no consistency in performance.
 Top managers between the years 1995 to 1999 could not repeat their stellar performance again in the years of 2000 to 2004.
 Space constraints only allow me to show 2 studies done in the US, arguably the biggest financial markets in the world.
-But we have many other researches done in other developed markets with similar results.
+But we have many other kinds of research done in other developed markets with similar results.

 The conclusion of these studies is clear: Most active fund managers cannot beat the market.
 For those that do, they cannot beat it consistently.
 There are many reasons why this is so but let me just list down a few: